rangle/ngCourse2/handout/advanced-components/access_child_components.md

 ```
 [View Example](http://plnkr.co/edit/8Eak9DANedsZDHBHuLea?p=preview)

-As shown above, when given a class type `@ViewChild` & `@ViewChildren` select child components based on type.
-However, they can also be passed selector strings:
+As shown above, given a class type to @ViewChild and @ViewChildren a child component or a list of children component are selected respectively using their selector from the template.
+In addition both @ViewChild and @ViewChildren can be passed a selector string:

 ```typescript
 import {Component, QueryList, ViewChild, ViewChildren} from '@angular/core';